jakkunight/free-scada-docs/src/content/docs/reference/free-scada.md

 The traditional SCADA, propossed by the IEC in different ocations, lacks something important: the scalability.
 This model, as it is, is not scalable, because the system is too much coupled to the hardware.
-To avoid those problems, we are going to use the SOLID principles.
+To avoid those problems, we are going to use the SOLID principles, by using nodes, which are a more abstract representation of what we want to describe.

 ## The Free SCADA architecture: Nodes.
 Let's define what is a node for the Free SCADA perspective.
 Each node has